US STOCKS-Wall St hits record highs; tax plan hopes fuel optimism

 The Dow Jones Industrial Average rose 165.59 points, or 0.71 percent, to end at 23,328.63, the S&P 500 gained 13.11 points, or 0.51 percent, to 2,575.21 and the Nasdaq Composite added 23.99 points, or 0.36 percent, to 6,629.05.

-All three indexes posted all-time closing highs, extending their recent run of records, and the Dow, which broke above 23,000 this week, rose 2 percent for the week.
+All three indexes posted record closing highs, extending their recent run of records, and the Dow, which broke above 23,000 this week, gained 2 percent for the week.

+The Dow also registered a sixth week of gains while the Nasdaq posted four weeks of gains.

 Some investors saw little reason to worry about the extended climb.